 We recognise that it is extremely detrimental to the environment to continue using growing media containing peat.
-The lowland and wetland peat bogs that are being destroyed take thousands of years to develop and are a unique eco-system for wildlife.
-Additionally, the extraction of peat causes the release of carbon which contributes towards climate change.
-It is clear that we should avoid using peat wherever possible and we are campaigning to make this happen by doing our best to get the message out to our customers and stocking a greater quantity of peat free alternatives.
+The lowland and wetland peat bogs that are being destroyed take thousands of years to develop and are a unique ecosystem for wildlife.
+Additionally, the extraction of peat causes the release of carbon which contributes to climate change.
+It is clear that we should avoid using peat wherever possible and we are campaigning to make this happen by doing our best to get the message out to our customers and stocking a greater quantity of peat-free alternatives.

 Some of the comments included in the survey